 For reference, here’s a list of the different CRU Kafe pods, and how each blend performs with milk:

-Oat milk is #ourCRU’s favourite.
-It’s made from a combination of oats and water (sometimes with a little bit of canola oil), and this results in a full bodied non-dairy milk which has a creamy & rich texture, mimicking that of full-fat dairy milk in coffee.
+Oat milk is the favourite alternative to use here at CRU headquarters.
+It’s made from a combination of oats and water (sometimes with a little bit of oil); this results in a full bodied non-dairy milk which has a creamy and rich texture, mimicking that of full-fat dairy milk in coffee.